 Most collections work today happens under constraint — limited staffing, ageing buildings, increasing expectations, and competing priorities.
 This course starts from that reality.

-• decision-making under constraint
+decision-making under constraint

-• how pressure and uncertainty shape judgement, including in emergency and crisis contexts
+how pressure and uncertainty shape judgement, including in emergency and crisis contexts

-• why risk in collections care is human before it is technical
+why risk in collections care is human before it is technical

 This course is relevant for:

-• collections and conservation professionals
+collections and conservation professionals

-• registrars and collection managers
+registrars and collection managers

-• people contributing to emergency preparedness and response planning
+people contributing to emergency preparedness and response planning

 Session Themes

 Session 1.
-Working under constraint in collections care
+Working Under Constraint in Collections Care

-Participants gain language for recognising where pressure shows up in everyday practice, and why “best practice” often breaks down without blame.
+A clear starting point: constraint is context, not failure.
+Participants gain language for recognising where pressure appears in everyday collections work, and why “best practice” often breaks down under real-world limitations.

-Why formal tools dominate in high-pressure environments, and what they can and cannot carry.
+Why formal tools dominate in high-pressure environments — and what they can and cannot carry.

-Participants are better able to recognise how thinking narrows under stress, and how team dynamics shift when decisions feel risky or hard to reverse.
+How pressure and uncertainty shape judgement.
+Participants become better able to recognise how thinking narrows under stress, and how team dynamics shift when decisions feel risky, urgent, or difficult to reverse.

 Session 4.
-Ethical prioritisation and preparedness
+Ethical Prioritisation and Preparedness

-Participants leave with a more grounded way of thinking about ethical trade-offs, emergency preparedness, and what sustainable practice looks like over time.
+Preparedness as capability, not simply documentation.
+Participants leave with a more grounded understanding of ethical trade-offs, emergency preparedness, and what sustainable collections practice looks like over time.

 Participants commonly leave with:

-• improved ability to recognise decision patterns under pressure
+improved ability to recognise decision patterns under pressure

-• reduced self-blame, and more sustainable ways of holding difficult work
+reduced self-blame, and more sustainable ways of holding difficult work

 Asia and Pacific